Apply for a practising certificate

 If you are not certain that you can safely manage any risk that a health condition may pose you should let us know via email.

 How to pay

-You can pay by credit or debit card at the end of your application.
+You need to pay online by credit or debit card at the end of your application.
 We do not accept cheques, bank transfer or card payment by telephone.

 We aim to process 95% of applications within 30 days.
 We will send you an email confirmation once your application has been processed.